deahtstroke/verity-log/src/lib/posts/protheon.md

 ## Architectural Overview

-Before looking at the inner workings of the system, it helps to understand the overrall structure and how the major components interact.
-Protheon was designed as a master-worker distributed system, where the master node orchestrates work, and worker nodes handle processing tasks concurrently.
+Before looking at the inner workings of the system, it helps to understand the overall structure and how the major components interact.
+Protheon was designed as a master-worker distributed system, where the master node orchestrates jobs, and worker nodes handle processing tasks concurrently.

-The high-level flow is straight forward:
+The high-level flow is straightforward:

-1. **Master Node**: Responsible for organizing work, managing and streaming file chunks, and coordinating task creation and distribution.
+1. **Master Node**: Responsible for organizing work, managing and streaming file chunks, and relaying job telemetry.
-2. **Worker Node**: Perform the actual processing of files chunks, including transforming and storing data (ETL).
+2. **Worker Node**: Performs the actual processing of file chunks, including transforming and storing data (ETL).
-3. **Work Queue (RabbitMQ)**: Handles job distribution, ensures reliable delivery, and decouples from worker nodes.
+3. **Work Queue (RabbitMQ)**: Handles job distribution, ensures reliable delivery, and decouples the producer from worker nodes.
 4. **Database (PostgreSQL)**: Stores the processed data.

 Below is a diagram showing how these different components interact with